TeodorsLisovenko/lisa-on-microservices/README.md

 **Improper Validation of Specified Type of Input (CWE-1287)**

-Description: The product receives input that is expected to be of a certain type, but it does not validate or incorrectly validates that the input is actually of the expected type.
+`Description`: The product receives input that is expected to be of a certain type, but it does not validate or incorrectly validates that the input is actually of the expected type.

-Extension: From such issues that by nature are solitary, it is **possible to derive and formulate** that in the system of microservices when the object is transferred from one to another their common fields must be in the same type of declaration.
+`Extension`: From such issues that by nature are solitary, it is **possible to derive and formulate** that in the system of microservices when the object is transferred from one to another their common fields must be in the same type of declaration.

 Some more:

 **Implicit Conversion (CWE- 690)**

-Description: The system performs implicit conversion of data types, leading to potential unexpected behavior or vulnerabilities.
+`Description`: The system performs implicit conversion of data types, leading to potential unexpected behavior or vulnerabilities.

-Extension: Microservices should avoid relying on implicit conversions between data types, as they can lead to unexpected behavior or vulnerabilities during data exchange.
+`Extension`: Microservices should avoid relying on implicit conversions between data types, as they can lead to unexpected behavior or vulnerabilities during data exchange.

 **Incorrect Conversion between Numeric Types (CWE-681)**

-Description: When converting from one data type to another, such as long to integer, data can be omitted or translated in a way that produces unexpected values.
+`Description`: When converting from one data type to another, such as long to integer, data can be omitted or translated in a way that produces unexpected values.
 If the resulting values are used in a sensitive context, then dangerous behaviors may occur.

-Extension: Discourage valid, but implicit numeric conversions like long to integer or double to float between microservices.
+`Extension`: Discourage valid, but implicit numeric conversions like long to integer or double to float between microservices.

 **Assignment to Variable without Use (CWE-563)**

-Description: The variable's value is assigned but never used, making it a dead store.
+`Description`: The variable's value is assigned but never used, making it a dead store.

-Extension: Microservice provides an object in the response body where certain fields are not used in any other microservice that calls or consumes it.
+`Extension`: Microservice provides an object in the response body where certain fields are not used in any other microservice that calls or consumes it.

 **Unchecked Return Value (CWE-252)**

-Description: The variable's value is assigned but never used, making it a dead store.
+`Description`: The variable's value is assigned but never used, making it a dead store.

-Extension: Remove endpoints  that are not used by any other microservice in the system.
+`Extension`: Remove endpoints  that are not used by any other microservice in the system.

 **Uncontrolled Resource Consumption (CWE-400)**

-Description: The system does not properly limit resource consumption, leading to denial of service or performance degradation.
+`Description`: The system does not properly limit resource consumption, leading to denial of service or performance degradation.

-Extension: Microservices should implement controls to limit resource consumption, preventing individual services from consuming excessive resources and affecting the overall system performance.
+`Extension`: Microservices should implement controls to limit resource consumption, preventing individual services from consuming excessive resources and affecting the overall system performance.

 **Exposure of Sensitive Information to an Unauthorized Actor (CWE-200)**

-Description: The system exposes sensitive information to unauthorized actors, leading to data breaches or privacy violations.
+`Description`: The system exposes sensitive information to unauthorized actors, leading to data breaches or privacy violations.

-Extension: Microservices should delegate which resource is accessable to which microservice in the system.
+`Extension`: Microservices should delegate which resource is accessable to which microservice in the system.

 **Unrestricted File Upload (CWE-434)**

-Description: The system allows users to upload files without proper validation or enforcement of file types, leading to potential file upload vulnerabilities and execution of malicious code.
+`Description`: The system allows users to upload files without proper validation or enforcement of file types, leading to potential file upload vulnerabilities and execution of malicious code.

-Extension: Microservices should implement strict file upload validation and enforce restrictions on allowed file types and sizes that are coming from neighboring microservices.
+`Extension`: Microservices should implement strict file upload validation and enforce restrictions on allowed file types and sizes that are coming from neighboring microservices.

 **Insufficient Logging and Monitoring (CWE-798)**

-Description: The system lacks sufficient logging and monitoring capabilities, hindering detection and response to security incidents or suspicious activities.
+`Descriptionv: The system lacks sufficient logging and monitoring capabilities, hindering detection and response to security incidents or suspicious activities.

-Extension: Microservice is handaling a resource without any logging that cames from neighboring microservice where such logging is present.
+`Extension`: Microservice is handaling a resource without any logging that cames from neighboring microservice where such logging is present.
 This loses resource trace path and procedure history.

 **Unprotected Transport of Credentials (CWE-523)**

-Description: Login pages do not use adequate measures to protect the user name and password while they are in transit from the client to the server.
+`Description`: Login pages do not use adequate measures to protect the user name and password while they are in transit from the client to the server.

-Extension: In a microservices architecture, where communication between services is prevalent, a system may establish a network of trusted entities for inter-service communication.
+`Extension`: In a microservices architecture, where communication between services is prevalent, a system may establish a network of trusted entities for inter-service communication.
 However, even within this trusted environment, it remains essential to encode or encrypt credentials during transmission.
 Implementing secure transport protocols such as HTTPS or utilizing encryption mechanisms ensures that sensitive credentials are adequately protected, mitigating the risk of interception and unauthorized access, thereby maintaining the integrity and security of the system.

-#### 2.	*Trivial issues.*
+### 2.	*Trivial issues.*

 Considerable part of potential issues are trivial ones.
 For example: